 Users will be on your website for a reason.
 They will most likely have an immediate problem they need to solve.
 User experience will continue to be important with a focus on user intent and interests.
 Sites will need to be able to adapt to identify

+These concerns are not new.
+However, users will demand more from their online experiences and the bar will be raised for expected experiences.
 For a CMS to be useful, it needs to provide an enhanced experience which sits on top of the supporting content on the site.

 What does this mean for Drupal?